fisis/arumo/README.md

 Installation, Compilation and Running:
 --------------------------------------

-_Installation of OpenCV with contrib-modules (including ArUco):_
+__Installation of OpenCV with contrib-modules (including ArUco):__
 You need to install OpenCv v3.x with contrib modules v3.x in order to use this program.
 Please follow the instructions here: http://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html .
 It is suggested that you use `/usr/local` as `CMAKE_INSTALL_PREFIX`.
-The following sequence of commands will install OpenCv 3.2.0:
+The following sequence of commands will install OpenCv 3.2.0 with contrib modules:
 ```
 sudo apt-get install build-essential
 sudo apt-get install cmake git libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev